 Rhodes allows high school students who have demonstrated exceptional ability and motivation to begin their college work while completing their secondary school course of study.
 Such a student may enroll in up to two courses per semester at Rhodes.

 Course fees per credit hour are the same as Special Student tuition (see “Special Fees and Deposits” in the Expenses section).
-Financial aid is normally not available for students participating in the program.
+Financial aid is typically not available for students participating in the program.
 Participation in the High School Scholars Program will require coordination of the student’s college and high school course schedules.
-Rhodes’ Office of Admission will gladly assist the students, teachers, and counselors with these arrangements.
+The Office of Admission will gladly assist the students, teachers, and counselors with these arrangements.

 Cambridge Pre-U, Cambridge A and AS Levels, International Baccalaureate, and Option International Baccalaureate Degree Programs

 Rhodes recognizes the Cambridge Pre-U, A-Level and AS-level exams, International Baccalaureate, and Option International Baccalaureate academic programs and welcomes for review the submission of scores on these examinations.
-Course credit is normally granted for examinations on each of these programs passed with sufficiently high scores: M3 or higher in Cambridge Pre-U Principal Subject: C or higher in Cambridge A and AS levels: 5, 6 or 7 in IB Higher Level; 13 or higher in OIB.
+Course credit is typically granted for examinations on each of these programs passed with sufficiently high scores: M3 or higher in Cambridge Pre-U Principal Subject: C or higher in Cambridge A and AS levels: 5, 6 or 7 in IB Higher Level; 13 or higher in OIB.
 An IB score of 4 may qualify a student for advanced course work, subject to review by the appropriate academic department.

 A maximum combined total of thirty-two (32) credits may be earned through Advanced Placement, Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate examinations.